infiniteflight/infiniteflight-docs/legal/privacy.md

 Occasionally, at our discretion, we may include or link to third party products or services in our Game.
 These third party sites have separate and independent privacy policies.
 We therefore have no responsibility or liability for the content and activities of these linked sites.

-## Does Infinite Flight LLC comply with the Children’s Online Privacy Protection Act?
+## Does Infinite Flight Corporation comply with the Children’s Online Privacy Protection Act?

 Our Game is directed to people who are at least 13 years old or older.
-If you are under the age of 13, per the requirements of COPPA (Children's Online Privacy Protection Act), you are not permitted to use the Game or any Infinite Flight LLC service.
+If you are under the age of 13, per the requirements of COPPA (Children's Online Privacy Protection Act), you are not permitted to use the Game or any Infinite Flight Corporation service.

-## Does Infinite Flight LLC comply with the EU General Data Protection Regulation?
+## Does Infinite Flight Corporation comply with the EU General Data Protection Regulation?

-Infinite Flight LLC respects privacy rights under Regulation (EU) 2016/679, the European Union’s General Data Protection Regulation (GDPR).
+Infinite Flight Corporation respects privacy rights under Regulation (EU) 2016/679, the European Union’s General Data Protection Regulation (GDPR).
 Your rights are outlined in the above section, “What are your rights?”, specifically relating to access, rectification, erasure and data portability.

 ## How can you terminate your account?

 You can request for us to terminate your account by contacting us through contact@infiniteflight.com.

-## How can I contact Infinite Flight LLC about privacy?
+## How can I contact Infinite Flight Corporation about privacy?

 You can send questions and complaints to:

-**Infinite Flight LLC. (contact@infiniteflight.com)**
+**Infinite Flight Corporation. (contact@infiniteflight.com)**

-European Users with questions or complaints about GDPR compliance should also address Infinite Flight LLC’s representative in the Union:
+European Users with questions or complaints about GDPR compliance should also address Infinite Flight Corporation’s representative in the Union:

 Cameron Carmichael Alonso - contact@infiniteflight.com